47 mm Model 1931 anti-tank gun: Performance

 The 47mm anti-tank gun had an impressive performance compared to contemporary WW2 German or French designs – respectively the 3.7 cm Pak 36 and 25mm Hotchkiss anti-tank gun.
 In medium-range armor penetration, the Belgian model even outperformed the British Ordnance QF 2-pounder.
 For instance, armor-piercing rounds could penetrate 47 mm of armored steel at a range of 300 m.
 This type of damage was largely attributed to the heavy caliber design with a shell weight of 1.52 kg for the armor-piercing rounds.

 However, this performance came at a price.
-With a total weight of 515 kg (not including ammunition or other equipment) the 47mm was a lot heavier than the German Pak 36 at 327 kg, 37 mm gun M3 at 912 lb or 37 mm Bofors at 370 kg, although the Soviet 45-mm was about the same at 560 kg while the 2-pdr was significantly heavier at 1795 lb.
+With a total weight of 515 kg (not including ammunition or other equipment) the 47mm was much heavier than the German Pak 36 at 327 kg, 37 mm gun M3 at 912 lb or 37 mm Bofors at 370 kg, although the Soviet 45-mm was about the same at 560 kg while the 2-pdr was significantly heavier at 1795 lb.
 Despite its substantial mass, the 47mm was easier to conceal due to its relatively compact design.
 Repositioning of the Belgian anti-tank gun was aided by the Vickers Utility B armored tractors in the infantry divisions, the Alvis Hefty 4wd heavy car in the Chasseur Ardennais or the Ford Marmon Herrington armored tractors in the cavalry units.